pamruta/DynamoDB/README.md

 Front-end is built in HTML + CSS + Javascript and internally, calls the REST APIs to access the database.
 These HTML web-pages can be found under /templates

-Python Scripts:
+### Python Scripts under directory /python :

-To initialize the database using data from JSON file, run
+To initialize the database using JSON file, run

 	python3 load-data.py [JSON]

-Sample JSON data-file is provided under dummy.json
+Sample JSON data-file is provided under JSON/dummy.json

+To add new record to database, run

+	python3 add-item.py [JSON]

+Sample JSON file to add new entry can be found under JSON/item.json